Jagaskak/CourseProject/README.md

 ```

 ### Interactive Visualizations
 These visualizations are built using pyLDAvis.
-The below example also includes an example of how to save the visualization.
+The below example also includes a line showing how to save the visualization.
 ```
 pyLDAvis.enable_notebook()
 vis = pyLDAvis.gensim.prepare(k_lda_model, corpus, id2word)